baco-authors/baco-artifact/README.md

 The plotting scripts in _plots_ are built into a container named *plot* that downloads and runs python 3.8.

-# Setting up the results Volume
+# Setting up the results and plots Volume
+This artifact makes use of a shared Volume between the three Docker images to access results files and save plots.
+This volume will be called *baco_data* and is set up as ```sudo docker volume create baco_data```.

 # Running the benchmarks